junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/wam.md

 ![WAM UI for consumers](../media/wam-consumers.png)

->[!NOTE]
->If `login_hint` is provided but the account is not yet registered in WAM, the hint will be automatically filled in the "Email or phone" field.

 ### `/common`

 Used for authenticating with personal Microsoft accounts as well as work and school accounts.